WeblateOrg/weblate/docs/admin/install.rst

 .. warning::

     DO NOT USE THIS SERVER IN A PRODUCTION SETTING.
 It has not gone through security audits or performance tests.
-See also Django documentation on :djadmin:`django:runserver`.
+    Also read about :djadmin:`django:runserver` in the Django documentation.

 .. hint::

-   The Django built-in server serves static files only with :setting:`DEBUG` enabled as it is intended for development only.
-For production use, please see wsgi setups in :ref:`uwsgi`, :ref:`apache`, :ref:`apache-gunicorn`, and :ref:`static-files`.
+   The built-in Django server only serves static files with :setting:`DEBUG` enabled, as it is only intended for development.
+For production use, please read about WSGI setups in :ref:`uwsgi`, :ref:`apache`, :ref:`apache-gunicorn`, and :ref:`static-files`.

 .. _static-files: